Andragogy: Academic discipline

 Recent research and the COVID 19 pandemic have expanded andragogy into the online world internationally, as evidenced by country and international organizations that foster the development of adult learning, research and collaboration in educating adults.
 New and expanding online instruction is fostered by national organizations, literacy organizations, academic journals and higher education institutions that are helping adults to achieve learning and skills that will contribute to individual economic improvement.

 New learning resources and approaches are identified, such as finding that using collaborative tools like a wiki can encourage learners to become more self-directed, thereby enriching the classroom environment.
 Andragogy gives scope to self-directed learners and helps in designing and delivering the focused instructions.
 The methods used by andragogy can be used in different educational environments (e.g. adolescent education).

 Internationally there are many academic journals, adult education organizations (including government agencies) and centers for adult learning housed in a plethora of international colleges and universities that are working to promote the field of adult learning, as well as adult learning opportunities in training, traditional classes and in online learning.

 In academic fields, andrologists are those who practice and specialize in the field of andragogy.
-Andrologists have received a doctoral degree from an accredited university in Education (EdD) or a Philosophy (PhD) and focused their dissertation utilizing andragogy as a main component of their theoretical framework.
+Andragologists have received a doctoral degree from an accredited university in Education (EdD) or a Philosophy (PhD) and focused their dissertation utilizing andragogy as a main component of their theoretical framework.

-Differences in learning: The Pedagogy, Andragogy and Heutagogy Continuum
+Differences in learning: The Pedagogy, andragogy and heutagogy continuum

 In the 20th century, adult educators began to challenge the application of pedagogical theory and teacher-centered approaches to the teaching of adults.
 Unlike children, adult learners are not transmitted knowledge.
 Rather, the adult learner is an active participant in their learning.
 Adult students also are asked to actively plan their learning process to include identifying learning objectives and how they will be achieved.
 Knowles (1980) summarized the key characteristics of andragogy in this model: 1) independency or self-directedness 2) using past experiences to construct learning, 3) association with readiness to learn, and 4) changing education perspectives from subject-centered one to performance centered perspectives.

 A new educational strategy has evolved in response to globalization that identifies learners as self-determined, especially in higher education and work-place settings: heutagogy, a process where students learn on their own with some guidance from the teacher.
 The motivation to learn comes from the students' interest in not only performing, but being recognized for their accomplishment (Akiyildiz, 2019).
 In addition, in heutagogy, learning is learner-centric - where the decisions relating to the learning process are managed by the student.
 Further, the student determines whether or not the learning objectives are met.

 Differences between pedagogy, andragogy, and heutagogy include: